Founder & Executive Director, Change Food

-Previously, Diane was the co-founder and director of The Glynwood Institute for Sustainable Food and Farming.
-From March 2010 – 2013, The Institute raised public awareness about sustainable food and farming and worked to bring the food movement closer together.
+From 2010 – 2013, Diane was the co-founder and director of The Glynwood Institute for Sustainable Food and Farming.
+The Institute raised public awareness about sustainable food and farming and worked to bring the food movement closer together.

 From 1998 – 2010 Diane worked at GRACE (now known as the GRACE Communications Foundation).
-As Founder and Director of the nonprofit program Sustainable Table, Diane Hatz developed and managed creative projects to raise awareness and educate consumers about issues surrounding the sustainable food and agriculture movement, while promoting solutions to the problems caused by factory farms.
+As Founder and Director of GRACE’s nonprofit program Sustainable Table, Diane developed and managed creative projects to raise awareness and educate consumers about issues surrounding the sustainable food and agriculture movement, while promoting solutions to the problems caused by factory farms.

 Diane was Executive Producer of the award-winning, critically acclaimed, animated films The Meatrix, The Meatrix II: Revolting, and The Meatrix II ½ as well as Project and Marketing Director for the Meatrix campaign, both online and off.
 She was also a founder and director of the Eat Well Guide, an online consumer directory of sustainably-raised meat and dairy products in the United States and Canada.